 Energizing Co. believes that providing clean, reliable, and affordable energy is key to a better quality of life in any community.

-Energizing Co. offers an investment and development platform for climate-resilient energy infrastructure.
-The company works directly with utilities on medium- and large-scale utility distribution microgrids (UDMs) that improve efficiency, resiliency and security.
-The company offers solutions to many of the “pain points” utilities face – new ways for utilities to break through existing limits on infrastructure upgrades, through risk-transferred private-public investment, revenue neutral project architectures, and direct-to-consumer engagement strategies.
-Our projects upgrade and modernize the local distribution grid, allowing for increased reliability and higher power quality and facilitating broader integration of renewable distributed energy resources (DER) such as wind, solar, hydro, bio-based and hybrid technology systems.
-Through its work, Energizing Co. is creating a more resilient, cleaner, higher quality and more efficient power grid with predictable long-term savings for utilities and the customers they serve.
+Energizing Co. is an investment and development platform for climate resilient energy infrastructure.
+We assist utilities break through limitations they face as they undertake complex and expensive grid modernization projects.
+The company’s utility distribution microgrid (UDM) projects upgrade and modernize local distribution grids, allowing for increased reliability and higher power quality and facilitating broader integration of renewable distributed energy resources (DER) such as wind, solar, hydro, bio-based and hybrid technology systems.
+Through its work, Energizing Co. is creating a more resilient, cleaner, higher quality and more efficient power grid with predictable long-term savings for utilities and the communities they serve.

 The Company has a unique approach to the development and deployment of its projects.